Roles

 - 2

-Enter the job title (e.g., "Senior Frontend Engineer").
+Enter the title (e.g., "Senior Frontend Engineer" for a job, or "Customer Discovery" for a research project).
 Keep it under 50 characters — this appears on the challenge page header.

 - 3

-Choose whether this role is for your organization or for a client (if you're an agency or recruiter hiring on behalf of another company).
+Choose whether this role is for your organization or for a client (if you're running this on behalf of another company — e.g., agencies, consultancies, or fractional recruiters).

 Role detail page

 After creating a role, you'll land on the role detail page.
-This is your hub for managing everything about this role — the job description, requirements, challenge, content, preview, and responses.
+This is your hub for managing everything about this role — the supporting context, requirements, challenge, content, preview, and responses.

 The sidebar navigation shows each step in the workflow:

-- General — job title, company selection, role status
+- General — title, company selection, role status

-- Requirements — upload job description (PDF or text) to seed AI insights
+- Requirements — upload supporting context (PDF or text) to seed AI insights

 - Challenge — select or generate a challenge question